 In the template workspace, select Create app.

 Here, you fill in additional building options for your template app, in five categories:

 - App name

 - App theme color

 App landing page: If you decide to opt out of the navigation builder you have the option to select the app landing page.
-Define a report or dashboard to be the landing page of your app, use a landing page that will give the right impression:
+Define a report or dashboard to be the landing page of your app.
+Use a landing page that gives the right impression.

 Set limits and restrictions that your application users will have with the content of your application.
 You can use this control to protect intellectual property in your app.